 And for some people it not only hasn’t got better but it’s spread.
 Maybe the pain started off in one place and now it’s running up into your head or in your back.
 And it’s really starting to get you down.

-In this situation, most people go to different practitioners and each one tells you, “It’s your joints, or it’s your posture, or it’s your muscles.”
+In this situation, most people go to different practitioners to figure out why their injury recovery is so slow.
+And each expert tells them, “It’s your joints, or it’s your posture, or it’s your muscles.”

 And in this situation, whenever you go to see someone, you go with the expectation that this person’s going to help you and make you better.
 But you don’t get better.